Dora Greenwell: Career

 Her major success came in the 1860s.
-In 1861, Alexander Strahan & Co., of Edinburgh, issued a volume of her poetry which included some of the earlier poems; and in 1867 the same publisher brought out a new volume with the earlier poems left out and some later ones taking their place.
-During some seven or eight years, Greenwell wrote some poems which were finally published by Bell and Daldy, with the title, Carolina Crucis.
-The Soul's Legend, and Camera Obscura, two small volumes, were published respectively in 1873 and 1876.
+In 1861, Alexander Strahan & Co., of Edinburgh, issued a volume of her poetry which included some of the earlier poems.
+In 1867, the same publisher released a new volume with the earlier poems replaced with Greenwell's more recent work.
+Her next book of poetry, Carolina Crucis, was published by Bell and Daldy.
+A further two volumes, The Soul's Legend, and Camera Obscura were published in 1873 and 1876 respectively.

-Many works had Christian religious themes.
-She was often compared to Christina Rossetti, and dedicated a book to Elizabeth Barrett Browning.
-In addition to poetry, she wrote essays on women's education and suffrage, and attacked the slave trade.
+Many of Greenwell's works had Christian religious themes.
+She was often compared to Christina Rossetti and dedicated a book to Elizabeth Barrett Browning.
+In addition to poetry, Greenwell wrote essays on women's education and suffrage, and attacked the slave trade.

 Some of her verses were set to music as hymns, such as "I Am Not Skilled to Understand" by William J. Kirkpatrick.
 A contemporary version was composed by Aaron Shust.
 She also wrote biographies of French priest Jean-Baptiste Henri Lacordaire and American Quaker John Woolman.

-Greenwell made her home in Durham for eighteen years.
-This home was broken up at her mother's death in 1871.
-She visited friends for a few years in Torquay and Clifton, and then moved to London in 1874.
-In the autumn of 1881, she went to her brother, Alan Greenwell at Clifton, Bristol, much weakened in health, and suffering from the results of an accident.
-She failed rapidly in the following spring.
-She died on the evening of Wednesday, 29 March 1882, and was buried in Arnos Vale Cemetery in Bristol.
+Greenwell lived in Durham for eighteen years, until her mother's death in 1871.
+Subsequently, she visited friends for a few years in Torquay and Clifton before moving to London in 1874.
+In the autumn of 1881, Greenwell's health began to fail after an accident and she moved to Clifton, Bristol to live with her brother Alan Greenwell.
+She died on the evening of Wednesday, 29 March 1882 and was buried in Arnos Vale Cemetery in Bristol.